hashintel/hash/README.md

 We use git hooks to enforce code quality.
 These hooks are located in the [hooks/](./hooks) directory.
 You will need to manually copy these to `.git/hooks` and enable execution with `chmod u+x .git/hooks/<HOOK NAME>`.

+Every package has to provide a `lint` script.
+To lint all packages, run `yarn lint`.